|

 and

-creates a museum quality print which is indistinguishable from the
+creates a museum quality print which is indistinguishable from the original

 work of art.
 Unlike standard digital printing process,